tearust/teaproject/docs/_4_mining/FAQ-Mining.md

 ## How many CML will be launched on the mainnet?

-There will be an nitial limit of 10k CML for the first two years after mainnet launch.
+There will be an initial limit of 10k CML for the first two years after mainnet launch.
 The supply of CML will be controlled algorithmically by the DAO according to supply and demand after year 2.
 After the mainnet starts, the DAO will start to generate CML seeds and put them into the marketplace for auction.

 ## Do I need to do anything special to run RA?